leebernard/pyds9-implementation/README.md

     (env_name) name@labcomp:~$ conda install -c astropy photutils (env_name) name@labcomp:~$ pip install pyds9

+ccd_tools is available on github, at https://github.com/leebernard/pyds9-implementation/tree/distribute

-one way of installing ccd_tools:
+One way of installing ccd_tools is to download directly:

 go to
 https://raw.githubusercontent.com/leebernard/pyds9-implementation/distribute/ccd_tools.py
 Click (File or right-click) > Save Page As...
 Save to a folder named ccd_tools, in the directory of your choice.

-Once the file has been downloaded, add it to the .bash_profile (or .profile) file:
+Once the file has been downloaded, add this line to the .bash_profile (or .profile) file:

     export PYTHONPATH=/your/chosen/directory/ccd_tools:$PYTHONPATH